-The Lyon Firm specializes in consumer safety litigation and has experience engaging large corporations following burn injuries and kitchen accidents.
+The Lyon Firm has experience engaging large corporations following burn injuries and kitchen accidents.
 Contact the Lyon Firm for a free consultation.

 The Lyon Firm is dedicated to consumer safety and filing product liability and personal injury claims on behalf of injured plaintiffs in cooking spray explosions to recover rightful compensation and ensure the safety of consumers in the future.

 Can I File a Cooking Spray Lawsuit?

 Plaintiffs should contact The Lyon Firm or another consumer safety attorney regarding any dangerous kitchen accident or a cooking spray accident that results in serious burn injury.